Code2Gether-Discord/BasicXamarinCalc/README.md

 5. Commit to your local branch
 6. Push your branch to the GitHub project
 7. Create a Pull Request to merge your branch with `master`!

+# Issues and Pull Request organizational rules

+- Pull Requests via Forking will be closed.
+You must PR via a branch within this repo.
+- Issues may have labeles.
+PRs generally will not have labels.